 Destination imagery: what’s real and what’s really not?
+How to keep your marketing authentic.

 We were doing a large strategy meeting with a client, and as we’re going around the table talking about creating rich, real, interesting content, everyone kept avoiding the “a” word.
 Authentic is the latest buzzword to wear out its welcome in marketing circles.
 While the word itself may be overused, the concept behind it will help you present your destination in a way that it connects with potential visitors.